larsrollik/orm-patterns-datajoint/README.md

 Manual configuration control: You can write the initial config to a custom location and then specify this path as input to the patch function during initialization.

+> NOTE: the config is not automatically written/loaded, so that after module import, this needs to be done manually.

 ```python
 from orm_patterns_datajoint.config.tools import (
     write_default_config,